-Have you ever wanted to add yarn tassels to a project, but didn’t know how to make them?
-If so, this do-it-yourself tutorial is just for you!
+Have you ever wanted to add yarn tassels to a project, but didn't know how to make them?
+If so, follow this simple tutorial to learn how to make yarn tassels!

-The yarn I used for this tutorial is a worsted weight yarn, but you can use whatever weight yarn you’d like.
+The yarn I used for this tutorial is a worsted weight yarn, but you can use whatever weight yarn you'd like for your yarn tassels.
 Simply follow the notes below for tips on yarn weights.

 Step 2 (photo above): Wrap the yarn vertically around the item you've chosen to use as a template.
 Continue to wrap the yarn around the template until your tassel is as full as you'd like.
 Cut your yarn. *For the tassel shown above, I wrapped the yarn 20 times.
 For a super bulky yarn, 10 times is plenty.
 For a lighter weight yarn you may want to wrap it more than 20 times.
 The key thing to remember here is that the more you wrap, the thicker your tassel will be, and if you overwrap, your tassel may become a bell shape.